bot-app/trading/docs/exchanges.md

 !!!
 Warning "Downloading data from kraken"
     Downloading kraken data will require significantly more memory (RAM) than any other exchange, as the trades-data needs to be converted into candles on your machine.
-    It will also take a long time, as freqtrade will need to download every single trade that happened on the exchange for the pair / timerange combination, therefore please be patient.
+    It will also take a long time, as trading will need to download every single trade that happened on the exchange for the pair / timerange combination, therefore please be patient.

 !!!
 Warning "rateLimit tuning"
     Please pay attention that rateLimit configuration entry holds delay in milliseconds between requests, NOT requests\sec rate.